Italian ceramics, hand painted italian ceramics, italian pottery, traditional ceramics italy, italian decorated tableware, hand-painted ceramic jugs

 Using the traditional techniques of Italian ceramics production, our comprehensive range of colourful, decorative, hand-painted Italian pottery is a wonderful celebration of rural life in southern Italy.
 Each piece is lovingly painted by hand, making it totally unique.

-The Italian ceramics we are offering are painted in three charming designs: 'Flower Garland', 'Rural Scene', 'Fruit Harvest (Blue)' and 'Fruit Harvest' (Green).
+In our 'Rustic' collection, the Italian ceramics we are offering are painted in three charming designs: 'Flower Garland', 'Rural Scene' and 'Fruit Harvest, which is available with a blue or green edging.

-Although we only carry certain items in each design, all of the items are available in any of the designs by special order.
+Although we only display certain items in each design, all of the items are available in any of the designs by special order.

 Our Italian ceramic bowls, hand-painted jugs, hand-painted ceramic bowls and hand painted Italian plates perfectly represent the Mediterranean lifestyle, and are the ideal accompaniment to long, leisurely, family lunches outside in the sunshine...